buildpacks/docs/content/docs/for-platform-operators/tutorials/lifecycle/_index.md

 #### Build

-The `builder` transforms application source code into runnable artifacts that can be packaged into a container.
+The `builder` run buildpacks, that do the actual work of transforming application source code into runnable artifacts.

 Before running the `builder`, the following steps are required:

 1. Create two directories:
-   * `platform` directory to store configurations and environment variables
+   * `platform` directory to store platform configuration and environment variables
-   * `workspace` directory to store application source code and where you build it
+   * `workspace` directory to store the application source code

     ```text
     mkdir -p platform